Starcounter-Jack/JSON-Patch/README.md

 ### In a web browser

-Include `json-patch.js` if you want support for applying patches **or** include `json-patch-duplex.js` if you also want to generate patches.
+- Include `dist/json-patch.min.js` if you want support for applying patches,
+- Include `dist/json-patch-duplex.min.js` if you also want to generate patches,
+- Include `dist/json-observe.min.js` if you want the ES6-Proxy version.

+**You can use rawgit.com as a CDN**

 ### In Node.js